XIMDEX/xcms/README.md

 * Features
   --------

-  - Flexible, Secure, Scalable
+  - Headless CMS & Decoupled Publishing Architecture: Flexible, Secure, Scalable
   - Neutral: content independence, format agnostic, free structure, open access, ...
   - Information adaptable, structurizable and semantizable applying Dynamic Semantic Publishing (DSP) techniques
   - Multichannel in the cloud
   - Visual Edition of XML + automatic transformation of XML
   - Visual Role/User/Workflow edition in an object-action UI
   - Its neutrality and flexibility allows to use any application server or language for the deployment of portals and web applications: .NET, PHP, ASP, J2EE, XML/XSLT, flash, XHTML, HTML5, ...
-  - Multiple languages, multiple channels (Digital TV, Web, smartphones and tablets, ...) and multiple application servers
+  - Multiple languages, multichannel (Digital TV, Web, smartphones and tablets, ...) and multiple application servers

 * Future plans